 How to Make Homemade Lye Soap

 To make handmade soap, all you need is fat, water, and lye.
 For the fat, you can use tallow, lard, or palm oil depending on what is most accessible to you.
 Some natural soap recipes use coconut oil or olive oil as well.
 Your water should be filtered and pure, and the lye you use should have 0-1% excess fat.
 The amount of lye you use depends on the type of fat you choose.
-You can use a lye calculator to figure out how much lye you'll need.
+You can use a lye calculator to figure out how much lye you'll need, which you'll definitely want to do if it's your first time.

 This DIY soap recipe uses 2 pounds of tallow, 10 ounces of filtered, pure water, and 4.4 ounces lye.
-Some soap makers use the cold process method, but this recipe opts for the hot process method.
-You can also add in essential oils for fragrant soap!
+Some soap makers opt for cold process soap, but this recipe uses the hot process method.
+You can also add in essential oils for fragrant soap, or you can go for unscented soap.

-The first step of making lye soap is to measure the lye and water in two separate stainless steel bowls, using a kitchen scale.
+The first step of making your own soap with lye is to measure the lye and water in two separate stainless steel bowls, using a kitchen scale.
 Then, combine them by pouring the lye into the water, stirring the mixture until the lye fully dissolves in the water.
-The liquid is caustic, so make sure not to touch it or breathe in any fumes.
+The lye-water liquid is caustic, so make sure not to touch it or breathe in any fumes.
 It's also important to note that water combining with lye causes a chemical reaction that results in very high temperatures, so the outside of the bowl will be extremely hot.

 Keep the lye mixture under a vent or fan and allow it to cool down while you get the fats/oils ready.
 Measure the fats/oils by weight rather than amount, then place them into a crock pot to melt, keeping the heat low.

-Once the fats/oils have melted, add in the lye/water mixture and stir together.
+Once the fats/oils have melted, add in the water-lye solution and stir together.
 Then, use a stick blender to blend the materials together in the crock pot, blending them for at least 5 minutes, until the lye soap mixture has thickened to a pudding-like consistency.

 Then, cover the crock pot and cook the soap for about an hour.
-While it's cooking, prepare your mold.
+While it's cooking, prepare your mold, which you'll use to make the soap bars.
 There are lots of options for the mold, but an easy choice would be lining a loaf pan with parchment paper or wax paper.

 Pour soap mixture into the mold, and allow it to cool for 24 hours.
-Take your hardened soap out of the mold, transfer it onto a cutting board, and cut into bars.
+The last part of the soap making process is taking your hardened soap out of the mold, transferring it onto a cutting board, and cutting it into bars.
 Move them onto a tray with good airflow so that they'll harden further.
 They can be used as bar soap immediately, or you can shred them to use in handmade laundry soap or dish soap.
 Enjoy your DIY lye soap!